blrobin2/blrobin2.github.io/_posts/2025-10-19-frankensteins-bloody-terror.md

 - Shout out to <a href="https://www.youtube.com/watch?v=l4Iax8KCekU" target="_blank" rel="noopener">Cult Comedy Cinema</a> for sharing this movie.
 - Supposedly, this is the first werewolf movie made in Spain.
-- Whoa, I didn't realize this movie was a double feature in the US with <a href="https://boxd.it/bpJ0cT">Dracula vs. Frankenstein</a>!
+- Whoa, I didn't realize this movie was a double feature in the US with <a href="https://boxd.it/bpJ0cT" target="_blank" rel="noopener">Dracula vs. Frankenstein</a>!
 In fact, they renamed this movie to <i>Frankenstein's Bloody Terror</i> to satisfy the "Frankenstein double feature".
 The original title was <i>The Mark of the Wolfman</i>.
 - "Now, Rudolph, don't mistake the brake pedal for the accelerator.
 Drive safe!"
 - Leave it to the Spanish to make the Romani the instigators.
 - The score has some wild moments that sound like some noise shows I've been to.